ComPlat/water-solubility-prediction/README.md

 ## External Evaluation

 The model was further evaluated using other online prediction tools, such as VCC Lab, and compared against Sorkun's model using self-experimented compound solubility data.
 These compounds were experimentally tested in the lab to obtain their solubility values.
-The experimental details and results are provided in the `Sol_exp` folder which has excel file for more detail abaout the Solubility experimet.The results of this comparison are saved in the `results/compare_results.csv` file.
+The experimental details and results are provided in the **Sol_exp** folder which has excel file for more detail abaout the Solubility experimet.The results of this comparison are saved in the **Results/compare_results.csv**` file.

-- **Experimental Procedure**: Step-by-step process available in the `Steps_for_solubility_experiment.md` file.

-This comparison highlights the accuracy and reliability of our model.
+## We have also evaluated our model on the JCIM data suggested by reviewer
+## Predciction on this data given the in the folder JCIM_Predcition
+'JCIM_set1_prediction.csv' (Prediction result on set1 )
+'JCIM_set2_prediction.csv' (Prediction result on set2 )
+JCIM_test.xlsx' (given file)

 ## Repository Structure

-- **data/**: Contains all datasets used in the study.
+- **data/Sourced_data**: Contains all datasets used in the study.
   - `water_solubility_data.csv`
   - `dataset-not-FA.csv`
   - `Supplementary_data.csv`
   - `data_paper.csv`
-  - `dataset-E.csv`
+  - `dataset1-E.csv`
+  **data/Sourced_data**:
   - `unique_train4_new24.csv`
   - `unique_test_new24.csv`
   - `overlap_data_new.csv`